laminas/laminas-soap/doc/book/server.md

 object, and the response object contains a single parameter that is built in the style `<methodName>Result`

-zend-soap supports this pattern in both the AutoDiscover and Server components.
+laminas-soap supports this pattern in both the AutoDiscover and Server components.
 You can write your service object without knowledge of the pattern.
 Use docblock comments to hint the parameter and return types as usual.
-The `Zend\Soap\Server\DocumentLiteralWrapper` wraps around your service object and converts request and response into normal method calls on your service.
+The `Laminas\Soap\Server\DocumentLiteralWrapper` wraps around your service object and converts request and response into normal method calls on your service.

 See the class doc block of the `DocumentLiteralWrapper` for a detailed example